St Ignatius of Loyola Catholic College: Appointments and development

 The first principal of the college, Dean Wearmouth, was appointed in 2022 and the deputy principals, Kane Raukura and Catherine Bamber-O’Malley were appointed later in that year.
 The planting of the campus commenced in 2022.
 Enrolments were called for the college's first year (2024) in early 2023 and closed at the end of March 2023 following a high demand for entrance into the school.
 The college opened with a Jesuit presence on the campus.
 Fr Michael Smith SJ and Fr Eka Tanaya SJ had been appointed and commenced their preparations in 2023.
 Father Tanaya was also appointed as a third deputy principal of the college.
 Father Smith worked part time at St Ignatius of Loyola College and part time at Holy Cross Seminary in Auckland.
 The school was designated as a Mass centre for its area.

 Opening

-The College was opened by Bishop Lowe of Auckland on 7th February, 2024 in the presence of local Iwi, supporters, friends, and students.
+The College was opened by Bishop Lowe of Auckland on 7 February 2024 in the presence of local Iwi, supporters, friends, and students.
 A Pōwhiri was led by representatives from Ngāti Te Ata Waiohua and Ngāti Tamaoho.
 A mass was celebrated and the classroom crosses and the Statue of St. Ignatius of Loyola were blessed and a ribbon was cut officially opening the college.

 Increase

-On Tuesday, 4th February, St. Ignatius of Loyola Catholic College welcomed 130 new Year 7 ākonga (students) and staff with a formal Pōwhiri, conducted in accordance with Tainui tikanga.
-The roll consequently increased to more than 470 students.
+On Tuesday, 4 February 2025, St. Ignatius of Loyola Catholic College welcomed 130 new Year 7 ākonga (students) and staff with a formal Pōwhiri, conducted in accordance with Tainui tikanga.
+The school roll increased to about 470 students in 2025 and 613 students in 2026.